 Then lesser gifts were distributed to all the guests.

-The chief had put a cedar-bark collar and a cedar-bark ringed head dress upon the child.
-The child now under the influence of the halfit will on walk great supernatural one.
+The chief had put a cedar-bark collar and a cedar-bark ringed heads dress upon the child.
+The child now under the influence of the halait this well great supernatural one."